2004 Sri Lanka tsunami train wreck: Tsunami hits the train

-At 9:30 a.m., in the village of Peraliya, near Telwatta, the beach saw the first of the gigantic waves thrown up by the earthquake.
+At 9:30 a.m., in the village of Peraliya, in Hikkaduwa, the beach saw the first of the gigantic waves thrown up by the earthquake.
 The train came to a halt as water surged around it, and an alarm sounded to alert the population about the increase in the water level.
 Hundreds of locals, believing the train to be secure on the rails, climbed onto the top of the cars to avoid being swept away.
 Others stood behind the train, hoping it would shield them from the force of the water.
 The first wave flooded the carriages and caused panic amongst the passengers.
 Ten minutes later a huge wave picked the train up and smashed it against the trees and houses which lined the track, crushing those seeking shelter behind it.

 The eight carriages were so packed with people that the doors could not be opened while they filled with water, drowning almost everyone inside as the water washed over the wreckage several more times.
 The passengers on top of the train were thrown clear of the uprooted carriages, and most drowned or were crushed by debris.
 Locomotive #591 Manitoba was carried 100 m, coming to rest in a swamp.
 Both engineer Janaka Fernando and assistant Sivaloganathan died at their posts.
 Estimates based on the state of the shoreline and a high-water mark on a nearby building place the tsunami 7.5 to 9 m above sea level and 2 to 3 m higher than the top of the train.